 In reality, installing underground drainage can be a sensitive process which requires expert planning and oversight.
 We hope that, with reference to this guide and to UK Building Regulations, your drainage project can be delivered without a hitch.

-And remember, JDP’s high-quality product range provides all the parts and fittings needed to complete your installation.
+And remember, JDP’s high-quality underground drainage product range provides all the parts and fittings needed to complete your installation.
 As the experts in drainage and water management, JDP’s in-house technical support team can help guide you through legislative requirements and offer advice on the right solution for your project.
 Don’t hesitate to get in touch to discuss the materials and tools you need.